MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 ## Define methods

 In this mode, you define a method that's associated with your navigation plan.
 For each method parameter, you specify the data type, such as a string, integer, date or time, and so on.
 When you're done, you can test your method on the live host and confirm that the method works as expected.
 You then generate the metadata file, or Host Integration Designer XML (HIDX) file, which now has the method definitions to use for creating and running an action for the IBM 3270 connector.
+It also generates C# classes for Host Integration Server.
+You can also generate C# classes for use with Host Integration Server.

 1. On the 3270 Design Tool's toolbar, select **Methods** so that you enter Methods mode.

+1. In the **Methods** pane, select the **New Method** button.
+Enter a name for the new method.
+Select **OK**.

 1. In the **Navigation** pane, select the screen that has the input fields you want.